 Join Janet Benton and Alexandria Marzano-Leznevich (author of THE FACT OF A BODY, a combination murder investigation-memoir) as they interview each other about breaking the rules, combining intimate facts and research, writing with a strong concern for social justice, and more.

-What a fun day this promises to be!
+What a fun day this will be!
 Books and authors under tents in lovely Collingswood, New Jersey.
-Janet will speak about her book and sign books.
-Time slot to be announced.
+Janet will be the opening author, talking and answering questions from 10:15 to 11:00 a.m.
+Book-signing afterward.

 The director of this wonderful library, Chris Shoemaker, will interview Janet about the writing and researching of Lilli de Jong and the import of its story.
-Big thanks to author Lee Woodruff for her support in bringing people out for this event.
+Big thanks to author Lee Woodruff for her support in creating this event.

 Join writers Janet Golden (Rutgers-Camden historian) and Janet Benton (historical novelist) at the Writers House on the Rutgers University Camden campus.
 What role does the imagination play in the writing of history?
 What role does research play in the writing of a historical novel about made-up people?
 Come hear these two writers discuss this, as well as their work on mothers and babies in history.
 Golden's book, A Social History of Wet Nursing in America: From Breast to Bottle was highly useful to Benton as she wrote her historical novel set in 1883 Philadelphia, Lilli de Jong.
 A short reading from the novel and book-signing will follow.